This document is about: QUANTUM 3

 }

-These fields can only be accessed in the View (Unity) and cannot be accessed or used in the simulation (Quantum).
+These fields should only be accessed in the View (Unity) and should NEVER be accessed or used in the simulation (Quantum).
+To ensure that doesn't happen, it's good practice to wrap any unity only references (sound, icons, etc) in an #if QUANTUM_UNITY block.

 Access at Runtime

-To access the extra fields at runtime, use the UnityDB.FindAsset<T>() method.
+To access the extra fields at runtime, use any of the overloads of QuantumUnityDB.GetGlobalAsset method.

 C#